 A few ways to help people prevent elder abuse include:

-- Give elders a private phone that they are welcome to use any time
+- Give elders a private phone that they are welcome to use at any time.

-For additional information of preventing elder abuse, contact your state’s Adult Protective Services unit.
+For additional information on preventing elder abuse, contact your state’s Adult Protective Services unit.

 How To Report Elder Abuse